 Then I remembered the article I had written on traveling in the Pandemic.
 For those who have read the guide know that I only suggested traveling by car to an isolated homestay or a guesthouse near the woods.
 Thus you can change your view, hike around, be in nature, and even work with the lush forest swaying in front of you.

-Remembering my idea, I started searching for isolated hotels in Karnataka (I don’t feel like crossing the border, yet).
+Remembering my idea, I decided to travel in Karnataka and started searching for isolated hotels in the state.
 But as I pored over hundreds of hotels and guesthouses over various websites, I decided to dedicate an entire guide to isolated hotels in Madikeri, Coorg as most of the properties I liked were from this area.

 By isolated I mean that these stays and hotels at Coorg are either in some tea or coffee estate or they are nestled in the Western Ghats in the middle of nowhere or they are spread around Coorg and Chikmagalur forests.
 Either you get a private cottage or a big room or an entire house.
 Some stays in Coorg are big but flavorful and lie kilometers away from the main town.
 You would mostly find yourself either relaxing on the estate, walking on tea trails, hiking in the woods with or without a guide, or just watching the Ghats from your backyard.